 - 3 cups chicken stock

-- 1 1/2 - 2 cups wild rice, cooked, depending on how thick you want your soup (see note)
+- 2 cups wild rice cooked, depending on how thick you want your soup (see note)

-- Return the mushrooms, chicken, and rice to the liquid and bring it all to a boil (uncovered).
-Reduce the heat to a low simmer and cook for 20 more minutes.
+- Slowly add in the milk.
+Then add in the rice and bring the whole pot to a boil before reducing to a simmer and cooking for 20 more minutes.
+Serve and enjoy!